-The STAR interview technique is an excellent strategy for tackling these types of questions.
 STAR is an acronym that stands for:

-Situation: Describe the case were you in
+- Situation: Describe the situation you were in

-Task: Describe what your responsibility was in that situation.
+- Task: Describe what your responsibility was in that situation.

-Action: Explain precisely what steps you took to address it.
+- Action: Explain precisely what steps you took to address it.

-Result: Share what outcomes your actions achieved.
+- Result: Share what outcomes your efforts achieved.